Wlab518/SV_procedure/README.md

 ##Test data is stored in the “data” folder.
 The “sample_info.txt” and “config.ini” files are sample information of test data and the configuration file (including a set of the main parameters that control pipeline execution), respectively.

-##All dependencies of our pipeline are packaged into “miniconda3_env” folder.
-All file saved in the folder need to be merged and then extracted.
+##All dependencies of our pipeline are packaged into “miniconda3_env.tar.gz” file and need to be extracted to "$conda_path/".

 ##All scripts (written in Python 3) of our pipeline are packaged into “SV_procedure.tar.gz” file, and should be extracted to the "$conda_path/envs/mySVenv_python3/" path as follows:

-cat miniconda3_envs/miniconda3_envs.tar.gz.* | tar -zxv > envs

-#the “$miniconda3_envs_path” means the “envs” path, for example, miniconda3_envs_path=/data/envs

-conda config --add envs_dirs $miniconda3_envs_path
+cd $conda_path/ && rm -r envs

+nohup tar zxvf miniconda3_envs.tar.gz &

 cd $conda_path/envs/mySVenv_python3